 A California 191 north reassurance shield is posted after the Durham-Pentz Road intersection.
 Photo taken 05/24/08.

-Continuing north over the next several miles, California 191 sees more rolling terrain in the Sierra Nevada foothills.
-On this day, rain threatened as we proceeded toward Paradise.
+Continuing north toward Paradise over the next several miles, California 191 sees more rolling terrain in the Sierra Nevada foothills.
 Photos taken 05/24/08.

 A second sign advises that "You Are Ascending into ...
 Paradise."
 Photo taken 05/24/08.

-The state highway ends at the intersection with Pearson Road as shown at this signalized intersection.
-The only indication that California 191 ends here is the blue "truck route end" sign; there is no END shield.
+The state route ends at the intersection with Pearson Road as shown at this signalized intersection.
+The only indication that California 191 ends here is the blue "truck route end" sign; there is no end shield.
 Turn left on Pearson Road into central Paradise and to Skyway Road west to California 99 (Exit 383) and Chico.
 Photo taken 05/24/08.

 Northbound California 191 ends at Pearson Road at this traffic signal.
 Clark Road continues north, merging into Skyway Road en route to Magalia, Paradise Pines, DeSabla, Lovelock, and Stirling City.
 Photo taken 05/24/08.